Heronwang/UDACITY-Data-Analyst-Nano-Degree/Python Data Wrangling Project with SQL- Investigating Singapore OpenStreetMap/README.md

 Skills | Tasks
 --- | ---
-DATA EXTRACTION | Properly assess the quality of a dataset; Understand how to parse CSV files and XLS with XLRD ➔ Use JSON and Web APIs
-DATA IN COMPLEX FORMATS | Understand XML design principles; Parse XML & HTML; Scrape websites for relevant data DATA QUALITY | Understand common sources for dirty data; Measure the quality of a dataset & apply a blueprint for cleaning; Properly audit validity, accuracy, completeness, consistency;Understand common sources for dirty data and uniformity of a dataset
+DATA EXTRACTION | Assess the quality of a dataset and parse CSV files and XLS with XLRD; Use JSON and Web APIs DATA IN COMPLEX FORMATS |  Parse XML & HTML under the guide of XML design principles;Scrape websites for relevant data DATA QUALITY | Identify common sources for dirty data; Measure the quality of a dataset & apply a blueprint for cleaning; Audit validity, accuracy, completeness, consistency;Understand common sources for dirty data and uniformity of a dataset
-SQL FOR DATA ANALYSIS | Understand how data is structured in SQL;Run queries to summarize data;Use joins to combine information across tables;Create tables and import data from csv
+SQL FOR DATA ANALYSIS | Run queries to summarize data by SQL;Use joins to combine information across tables;Handle external data
-CASE STUDY: OPENSTREETMAP DATA|Use iterative parsing for large datafiles; Understand XML elements in OpenStreetMap
+CASE STUDY: OPENSTREETMAP DATA|Iteratively parse large datafiles taking advantage of the structure of XML elements in OpenStreetMap

 ## Softwares and Libraries
 - python 2.7